janarosmonaliev/blog-gatsby-app/_data/blog/2021-02-01-my-research-project-for-cse-487-at-suny-korea.md

 ![Graph of the city](/assets/city-graph.png "Blobs' movement graph path")

-Blobs' movement is animated by taking their movement path, which is essentially a list of vectors, and calculating the location of a point at`t`th percentage relative to the length of the vector path.
-So, on each frame, it increments that`t`by a small fraction and updates the location for each blob.
+Blobs' movement is animated by taking their movement path, which is essentially a list of vectors, and calculating the location of a point at **n**th percentage relative to the length of the vector path.
+So, on each frame, it increments that **n** by a small fraction and updates the location for each blob.

 ## Spread algorithm

 One day is counted in terms of blobs' two way travel from home to work.
-So, on each day, each infected blob transmits the disease with an `$infectionChance `to random `$contactedWithBlobs `number of blobs, whether they are already infected or not.
+So, on each day, each infected blob transmits the disease with an `infectionChance` to random `contactedWithBlobs` number of blobs, whether they are already infected or not.
 I thought that would resemble the real-life conditions of the disease spread.

 ## Adding 3D models